Jay2704/portfolio_jay/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is open source and available under the MIT License.
+**Attribution**: This portfolio is based on the [developerFolio](https://github.com/saadpasta/developerFolio) template by Saad Pasta, which is also licensed under the MIT License.

+**Copyright**: Portfolio content, personal information, and customizations are copyright © 2025 Jay Paun.

 ## How To Use